AkutoSai/Basic_Steganography/README.md

 1) Image in Image
 2) Text in Image

+First install requirements.
+Then goto Scripts folder make the file executable with "chmod +x".
+Then open terminal and execute the following script with "/file.py" command.

-This project is still in PROGRESS.....:)
+# This project is still in PROGRESS.....:)